UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

 Prerequisites
 ~~~~~~~~~~~~~

-To run the Registry, you need the OpenJDK or Oracle Java (JRE or SDK), in version 8 or later.
+To run the Registry, you need the OpenJDK or Oracle Java (headless is enough), in version 11 or later.

-UNICORE has been most extensively tested on Linux-like systems, but runs on MacOS/X as well.
+UNICORE servers have been most extensively tested on Linux systems, but run on MacOS/X as well.

 Please note that